Last Updated on : 2022-02-17 05:43:44download

 and AppSecret

-Tuya Commercial Lighting App SDK for Android is integrated into your project with Android Studio.
-For more information, see Fast Integration with Commercial Lighting App SDK for Android.
+Integrate the Commercial Lighting App SDK for Android into your project with Android Studio.
+For more information, see Fast Integration.

-To enable local debugging, you must configure the signature by using the Android closure in the app
+To enable local debugging, you need to configure the signature by using the Android closure in the app

 module.